Kunal-Creates/Piu-Piu/README.md

 ## 🚀 Features

-- **Diverse Game Library**: From classic arcade games to modern favorites, explore a wide range of games.
+- **Diverse Game Library**: From classic games to modern favorites, explore a wide range of games.
 - **User-Centric Design**: Intuitive interface ensuring an enjoyable gaming experience.
 - **Responsive Layout**: Play anytime, anywhere, on any device.
 - **Open-Source**: Fully transparent and community-driven development.